nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Mark a supplier with a status : `mark -s`

-The `mark` command is used to mark a supplier as either **active** or **inactive** in VendorVault.
+The `mark` command is used to mark a supplier as either **active** or **inactive** in Vendor Vault.
 This helps you keep track of which suppliers are currently active for deliveries and which are not.

 <box type="tip" seamless>